FarzamMohammadi/reserve-me/README.md

+# ReserveMe
-# A MERN stack app for posting, booking, and managing freelance services
+## A MERN stack app for posting, booking, and managing freelance services

+# Summary:
+- Freelancers can create listings about their services
+- Service seekers can search through listings & book freelancer
+- User profiles can add exprience, education
+- Authentication/session maintenance with JWT
+- State management with Redux

 # Getting Started with Create React App